raspberrypilearning/microbit-meteorologist/worksheet.md

 	icons = [weather.get_weather_icon_name() for weather in f]
 	```

-1. Save the file (`Ctrl` + `s`) and then run it (`F5`), then the weather data should be fetched.
+1. Save the file (**Ctrl** + **s**) and then run it (**F5**); the weather data should now be fetched.
-2. To look at the weather data, switch into the Python **shell**, and type:
+1. To look at the weather data, switch into the Python shell and type:

 	```python
 	icons
 	```

-1. You should see some data that looks like this:
+You should see some data that looks like this:

 	```python
 	['02d', '10d', '01d', '01d', '10d', '10d', '01d']
 	```

-1. These strings represent icons that describe the weather at your location.
-You can see what they mean by looking at [OpenWeatherMap website](http://openweathermap.org/weather-conditions) or look at the image below
+These strings represent icons that describe the weather at your location.
+You can see what they mean by looking at the [OpenWeatherMap website](http://openweathermap.org/weather-conditions), or look at the image below:

 ![img](images/screen4.png)

 ## Displaying weather icons

-1. Next you're going to write some MicroPython code for the micro:bit, to display the weather icons.
+1. Next, you're going to write some MicroPython code for the micro:bit to display the weather icons.

-2. Connect your micro:bit to the Raspberry Pi using a USB-A to micro USB-B cable.
+1. Connect your micro:bit to the Raspberry Pi using a USB A-to-micro-B cable.

-3. Now open LXTerminal on your Raspberry Pi and type the following into the prompt, to start **mu**.
+1. Now open LXTerminal on your Raspberry Pi and type the following into the prompt, to start mu:

 	```bash
 	./mu
 	```

-1. A window should open up that looks like this:
+1. A window should open that looks like this:

 	![img](images/screen5.png)

-1. Now you need to create your weather icons.
+Now you need to create your weather icons.
 The micro:bit has a 5x5 LED matrix.
 Each LED's brightness can be set to a value between 0 and 9, with 0 being off and 9 being the brightest.

-2. To create an image, you use the following syntax:
+1. To create an image, use the following syntax:

 	```python
 	sun = Image('00000:'